8th Wall Alternative

 Redirect QR codes

 Dynamic QR codes redirect to the new app deeplink with no reprint.
-Static QR codes need to be reissued, we'll help you sequence the transition so live campaigns stay up while the new versions are validated.
+Static codes get reissued, we help sequence the transition.

 06